RAF Little Rissington: Imjin Barracks: 1977 to 1979

 After CFS's departure, the airfield was used by the Army, and with the arrival of the Royal Irish Rangers, Little Rissington became "Imjin Barracks".

 USAFE at RAF Little Rissington: 1981 to 1994

 With the arrival of the United States Air Forces in Europe, Little Rissington became the largest military contingency hospital in Europe.
-The aerodrome was cleared for C-130 Hercules and C-5 Galaxies.
+The aerodrome was cleared for Lockheed C-130 Hercules and Lockheed C-5 Galaxies.
 During the Gulf War, Little Rissington was held on its highest readiness state for several decades as it prepared for casualties.
 The USAF left Little Rissington in 1994 and it was handed back to the Royal Air Force.

 The draw down: 1994 to 2005

 Little Rissington was identified as surplus to requirements in the Government's "Options for Change" package and the entire site was put up for sale.
 The domestic and main technical sites of the station were sold to a property developer and became a business park.